A Real Investment Trend in Fake Meat

 As an example, Impossible Foods adds an iron-rich vegetable juice to its fake ground beef.
 The dark red juice mimics hemoglobin, a blood protein that gives red meat its rich color and flavor.
 As a result, its burgers sear when cooked and “bleed” when bitten, just like the real thing.
 If you serve them rare, they’ll even have a juicy pink center.

 You don’t have to be a PETA supporter to understand the market potential of these products.

-High-end fake meats also appeal to carnivores who are concerned about food safety and sustainability.
+High-end fake meats appeal to carnivores who are concerned about food safety and sustainability.
 Meat production puts quite a strain on our planet.
-The cattle industry alone is responsible for almost 10% of all greenhouse gas emissions.
+The agriculture industry alone is responsible for 9% of all greenhouse gas emissions.

 Thanks to the power of science, fake meat is no longer a cardboard-like disappointment only palatable to vegetarians.
 It’s primed to become one of the hottest investment trends of 2017.